Own property in The Philippines

 How much is a condo unit in the Philippines?

-Condo prices in the Philippines vary, starting from around ₱ 2 million ($36,000) for a studio or one-bedroom unit in less central areas, and soaring to ₱ 30 million ($540,000) or more for premium units in high-end developments in major cities.
+Condo prices in the Philippines vary, starting from around ₱ 2 million ($36,000) for a studio or one-bedroom unit in less central areas and soaring to ₱ 30 million ($540,000) or more for premium units in high-end developments in major cities.
 Factors influencing cost include location, building amenities, and unit size.

 House prices in Manila

 The house prices in the Philippines are different for each location.
-The average house price in Manila is ₱ 27.03 million ($486,523) and ₱ 115,619 ($2,081) per square meter.
-The average price of a townhouse in Manila is ₱ 36.71 million ($660,723) and ₱ 111,761 ($2,012) per square meter.
+The average house price in Manila is ₱ 27.03 million ($486,523), or ₱ 115,619 ($2,081) per square meter.
+The average price of a townhouse in Manila is ₱ 36.71 million ($660,723), or ₱ 111,761 ($2,012) per square meter.

-You pay less for a condominium, as the average condo price in Manila is ₱ 5.19 million ($93,362) and ₱ 156,735 ($2,821) per square meter.
-For an apartment in Manila, you can expect to pay around ₱ 23.49 million ($422,886) or ₱ 98,537 ($1,774) per square meter.
+You pay less for a condominium, as the average condo price in Manila is ₱ 5.19 million ($93,362), or ₱ 156,735 ($2,821) per square meter.
+For an apartment in Manila, you can expect to pay around ₱ 23.49 million ($422,886), or ₱ 98,537 ($1,774) per square meter.

 Overview of Manila’s real estate prices